-235. If there was one issue that the Scrutiny Panel heard unanimity it was the need for raising public awareness.
-There is a clear need for taking proactive steps to ensure that the public are aware of police stop and search powers and peoples rights.
+235. If there was one issue on which the Scrutiny Panel heard unanimity it was the need for raising public awareness.
+There is a clear need for taking proactive steps to ensure that the public are aware of police stop and search powers and people's rights.
 The 'know your rights' leaflet on stops and searches should be widely distributed and targeted marketing campaigns should be undertaken.